dminhvu/dminhvu.github.io/_pages/about.md

 Honors & Awards
 ======
-* 2022: Third Prize in 2021 ICPC Asia Hanoi Regional Contest
+* 2022: Third Prize in The 2021 ICPC Asia Hanoi Regional Contest
 * 2020: Second Prize in Vietnam Olympiad in Informatics for Undergraduates
 * 2020: First Prize in F-Talent Code, FPT University